 It is quite an exhaustive list of documents that you need to get in order.
 The LGU permits contain the:

 - Public Liability insurance

-The process should be fairly straightforward, and getting through the process should be simple enough as long as all the fees and charges along with the documents are in place when they are needed.
+The process should be fairly straightforward, and getting through the process should be simple enough as long as all the fees and charges, along with the documents, are in place when they are needed.